OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 Although cryptography was initially restricted primarily to the military and the realm of academia, cryptography has become ubiquitous in securing software applications.
-Common every day uses of cryptography include mobile phones, passwords, SSL VPNs, smart cards, and DVDs.
+Common every day uses of cryptography include cloud storage, passwords, SSL VPNs, smart cards, and end-to-end encrypted messaging apps.
 Cryptography has permeated through everyday life, and is heavily used by many web applications.

 Cryptography is one of the more advanced topics of information security,